 How to treat methadone addiction

-How methadone works in the brain is similar to how heroin works in the brain.
-So, depending on dose amount and frequency, methadone can be addictive.
 But what is methadone addiction as opposed to physical dependency?
 At what point does methadone use become methadone addiction?
-Find out how to recognize the problem, how to seek help and what treatment options are recommended here.
-Plus, a section for your questions about methadone at the end.
+In this article we cover how you can recognize the problem, how to seek help, and what treatment options are recommended for addressing methadone addiction.
+Plus, we invite you to send us your questions about methadone via the designated section at the bottom of the page.

 Though some experts believe its use is controversial, methadone is seen to be very effective treatment for overcoming addiction so long as it is used strictly under medical supervision.
 In fact, methadone maintenance efficacy has been the topic of much research in the past decades.
 Since methadone can stabilize withdrawal symptoms and help block the euphoric impacts of heroine and similar drugs, it is widely used by detox clinics.
 But at what point does methadone stop being medication and start being the substance of dependency?